JaylyDev/ScriptAPI/scripts/scoreboard-m/README.md

 ScoreboardM.getNameByScore(10,"ObjectiveId")// This returns array of name that has given score in given Objective

+ScoreboardM.removeName({name: "name"},"objectiveId") //This removes the given name from given objective if exists.

 ScoreboardM.getList("objectiveId") // This returns an array of objects containing name and score

 ScoreboardM.getDisplaySlot("sidebar") // returns display Options of objective that is currently Displaying on the given slot.